linrunner/tlp-doc/settings/battery.rst

     START_CHARGE_THRESH_BAT1=75
     STOP_CHARGE_THRESH_BAT1=80

-Set battery charge thresholds for main battery (BAT0) and auxiliary/Ultrabay battery (BAT1):
+Set battery charge thresholds for main/internal battery `BAT0` and auxiliary/Ultrabay battery `BAT1`:

 .. include:: ../include/charge-threshold-effect.rst

+* Thresholds always go with a lower usable battery capacity, therefore the settings are disabled by default and must be enabled explicitly by removing the leading `#`

+.. include:: ../include/charge-threshold-values.rst

 .. important::

     You must always specify both charge thresholds - *start and stop* - for a battery, otherwise TLP will ignore the setting completely (*and up to version 1.3.1 silently*).

-.. include:: ../include/charge-threshold-values.rst

-Hints:

-* Thresholds always go with a lower usable battery capacity, therefore the settings are disabled by default and must be enabled explicitly by removing the leading `#`
-* ThinkPad T420(s)/T520/W520/X220 (and all newer models): check :ref:`Erratic Battery Behaviour <faq-erratic-battery-behavior>`
+If you want to apply only one threshold (or your hardware does support only one), then use the value `0` to skip the other one.

 RESTORE_THRESHOLDS_ON_BAT
 -------------------------